Homeopathy Treatment for Kidney Creatinine and Its Medicine

 - Nausea and vomiting, weight loss, failure to gain weight, fatigue

-- Anaemia, low platelet count lead to bleeding risk
+- Anaemia, and low platelet count lead to bleeding risk

 - Uremic neuropathy, seizures